SriUdayaSphurita/AI-Product-Strategy-ProjectSphurita/01-the-bet/diagnostic.md

 >
 > 1. Attack:
 > 2. Wedge:
-> 3. Why users switch:
+> 3. Why users switch:there are many Payment Gateway service providers and banks providing the service and enhanced features are competitive.

 ---